Types of Bats in Arkansas are some of the cutest and most adorable animals on the planet! But did you know that they can also be pretty scary?

 16. Southeastern Myotis

-The southeastern myotis have been known to eat beetles, moths, flies, caddisflies, and even other types of bats!
+The southeastern myotis have been known to eat beetles, moths, flies, caddisflies, and other bats!

-These types of bats in Arkansas typically make their roosts close to water sources like streams and rivers but have also been known to make their homes inside hollow trees.
+These bats in Arkansas typically make their roosts close to water sources like streams and rivers but have also been known to make their homes inside hollow trees.